SouravJaiswal/saber-frontend/front-end/final/python/manual.md

 base address == https://goo.gl/ToXztS
 ###Unpacking

-Most linuxes have GUI utilities for upacking `.tar.xz` by default.
+Most Linuxes have GUI utilities for unpacking `.tar.xz` by default.
 You can also do it on the command line, but don't forget to `cd` into the right directory.
 ```
 $ unzip -u {tar-name}
 ```